lumicks/pylake/docs/theory/force_calibration/surface.rst

 These two aspects make using the simpler model in combination with a Lorentzian a more suitable model for situations where we have to calibrate extremely close to the surface.

-As a last note, note that the height-dependence of _axial_ force is different than the height-dependence of lateral force.
+Lastly, note that the height-dependence of _axial_ force is different than the height-dependence of lateral force.
 For axial force, no hydrodynamically correct theory for the power spectrum near the surface exists.